OrbisWeb3/db-sdk/README.md

 ```

 ##### Using operators
-Operator helpers are exposed to provide query flexibility.\
+[Operator helpers](/src/querybuilder/statements/operators.ts) are exposed to provide query flexibility.\
 These include logical, comparison and aggregation operators.

+You can find the entire list of operators and resulting queries [here](/src/querybuilder/statements/operators.ts).

 ```typescript
 import { count, sum, contains, ilike, or, gte } from "@useorbis/db-sdk/operators"